bup/bup/Documentation/bup-save.md

 -r, --remote=*host*:*path*
 :   save the backup set to the given remote server.
 If
-    *path* is omitted, uses the default path on the remote server (you still need to include the ':')
+    *path* is omitted, uses the default path on the remote server (you still need to include the ':').
+The connection to the remote server is made with SSH.
+If you'd like to specify which port, user or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.

 -t, --tree
 :   after creating the backup set, print out the git tree